 History of supply chain management

 The recent disruptions in supply chains have had a huge impact on businesses and consumers' everyday lives all over the globe.
 For instance, we've seen the repercussions of shortages of toiletries and sanitizers that caused chaos during Covid-19.
-To prevent future disruptions and safeguard the global economy, we must comprehend the development of supply chain management throughout history.
+To prevent any such major supply chain disruptions in history, it's crucial to understand the supply chain timeline and the causes of supply chain disruption.

 Pre-1900s: Local supply chains